kruemelkeksfan/DockingDenied-ShipOnFire/README.md

 # DockingDenied-ShipOnFire
-A Space Sandbox Game with Building, Mining, Trading and Questing.
+A Space Sandbox Game about Building, Questing and Trading.
 Early Access.
+Combat and Mining to be implemented...someday.

 ## FAQ
 #### Can I rotate Modules?